indiana-university/rivet-docs/content/components/information/integrating.md

 </button>
 {{< /code >}}

 Now our component should look something like the example below.
-We have converted our Rivet markup to JSX, passed in our `props`, added our state object and written a method to handle dismissing our alert.
+We have converted our Rivet markup to JSX, passed in our `props`, added our state object, and written a method to dismiss our alert.

 Note, how we have to `bind()` the context of the new `dismissAlert()` method inside our component's `constructor()` function.
 You can read more about why in the [React docs](https://reactjs.org/docs/hello-world.html).

 {{< code >}}import React from 'react'